-I am a PhD student investigating the neurobiological mechanisms through which ocean acidification effects marine invertebrate behaviours, using squid as a model organism.
-In other words, how do increased levels of CO2 lead to changes in behaviour in marine invertebrates?
+I am a PhD student investigating the affects of elevated carbon dioxide levels on the nervous system of a cephalopod.
+My research uses pharmacological and molecular techniques to investigate the neurobiological impacts of ocean acidification, and to determine the mechanistic neurobiological underpinnings of biological responses to elevated seawater carbon dioxide levels in a marine invertebrate.
+To do this, I used a cephalopod mollusc, the two-toned pygmy squid Idiosepius pygmaeus.
 I am supervised by Prof. Philip Munday and Dr Sue-Ann Watson.
 My previous research has focused on the neuroendocrine regulatory mechanisms and molecular mechanisms underlying female to male sex change in sequentially hermaphroditic fish.
-Broadly, I am interested in the intersection of neuroscience and zoology, in particular marine animals, and the role of the brain in behaviour and phenotypic plasticity.
+Broadly, I am interested in the intersection of neuroscience and zoology, and the role of the brain in behaviour and phenotypic plasticity.

 Project Title and Description: